ASUCICREPO/Patent-Novelty-Assessment/README.md

 ## Usage

-For detailed post-deployment setup and usage instructions, including configuration steps and how to use the application, see [docs/userGuide.md](docs/usage.md).
+For detailed backend testing and usage instructions, including configuration steps and how to test the application from AWS Console, see [docs/usage.md](docs/usage.md).

+For frontend user guide and application features, see [docs/userGuide.md](docs/userGuide.md).

 ## Infrastructure